Church and Convent of St. Francis of Assisi

 The Church of St. Francis of Assisi was built in 1661 by the Portuguese in the Portuguese Viceroyalty of India.
 The Church of St. Francis of Assisi, together with a convent, was established by eight Portuguese Franciscan friars who landed in Goa in 1517.
-It is part of the World Heritage Site, Churches and convents of Goa.
+It is part of the UNESCO World Heritage Site, Churches and convents of Goa.

 The structure

 The following is the information as seen on the plaque beside the Church of St. Francis of Assisi.

 Above the tabernacle in the main altar is a large statue of St. Francis of Assisi and Jesus on the cross, statues of St. Peter and St. Paul are seen below.
 The adjoining walls of nave retain painted panels depicting scenes from the life of St Francis of Assisi."